Stormvogel is known as the "original" maxi yacht. The first large, light racing yacht of its type still in competition today.

 Full length struts with lightweight frames and bulkheads completed the aircraft-like hull structure.
 The deck and coaming were made of plywood and foam.
 This was necessary to create a rigid, lightweight structure that was integral to the overall strength of the boat.

-The Stormvogel was built in just 10 months, an outstanding achievement for such an impromptu design.
+Stormvogel was built in just 10 months, a remarkable achievement for such a makeshift design.
 She was launched in April 1961.
-After short sea trials, she went to England.
-Gordon Webb became the ship's first skipper.
-He took the Stormvogel to the UK with a crew of 13 including Bruinzel.
-They traveled 7,660 miles through Saint Helena, Ascension and the Azores in 51 days at an average speed of 7.6 knots.
+After a short sea trial, she set sail almost immediately for England with her first skipper, Gordon Webb.
+Gordon sailed Stormvogel to the UK with a crew of 13, including Bruinsel.
+They sailed some 7,660 miles via St Helena, Ascension and the Azores in 51 days, averaging 7.6 knots.

 Fastnet Race 1961 or “What do you call a boat…”